 Although Tarot is primarily used for detailed divination it can be used for yes/no answers though many lack the knowledge of this fact.
 The Four of Wands answers “yes” to your question as it symbolises positivity, harmony, goodness and the joy that comes with new beginnings.

-Keywords: tarot cards, tarot meanings, Four of Wands tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Four of Wands tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content